BlueRival/node-core-extensions/README.md

 core-extensions
 ====================

-A set of extensions to the node core library, such as an isObject method to parallel isArray, clone method and mixin method.
+A set of extensions to the node core library, such as an isObject method to parallel isArray, a clone method and a mixin method.

 TO DO